gaurav-arena/gaurav-arena.github.io/_posts/2019-12-10-Text_Classification_NLTK.md

 ![png](/images/Text_Classification_NLTK_files/Text_Classification_NLTK_23_0.png)

+As the number of words in each of these 9 texts/books are not same, another function is then defined which is responsible for breaking down a book/text into multiple documents of 100 words each, and then selecting 150 random documents for each book/text.
+This function is used to make sure that the trained model is not biased to any particular text because of having more words from it, thus having same number of words from each text will ensure an unbiased model at the end.
+This function is applied to the processed texts from the previous step and stored in variables.

 **DEFINING ANOTHER FUNTION (random_sample) TO ASSIGN 100 WORDS TO A DOCUMENT AND PICK 150 RANDOM DOCUMENTS FROM EACH TEXT**